microsoft/sarif-visualstudio-extension/CONTRIBUTING.md

 - **Using [GitHub Desktop](https://desktop.github.com/)**
 File > Clone repository > URL tab

+This repository submodules [SARIF SDK](https://github.com/microsoft/sarif-sdk) and [SARIF Pattern Matcher (SPAM)](https://github.com/microsoft/sarif-pattern-matcher/).
+We recommend that you review their CONTRIBUTING documents for additional information.

 ### 3. Run BuildAndTest.cmd
 *This step is required before you can build or debug in Visual Studio*